The following is a list of things that I had no

 pushed it again, and about 1 ½ minutes later the nurse finally arrived.

-colour she left the room instead of pushing the code.
+colour she left the room instead of pushing the code blue as is

+that they finally pushed the code.
 I witnessed this.
 This nurse wasted

 over 10 minutes from start to finish of my son’s last minutes of life

 and we will never know if the call had been answered promptly the first

 time and the code had been pushed sooner if this would have saved him.

 By the time the team arrived I know in my heart he was already gone as I

 seen his eyes roll back and heard him defecate just before the code was